domokane/FinancePy/README.md

 `pip install --upgrade financepy`

+The notebooks folder contains over 60 example notebooks on how to use the library.

+There is also a pdf manual at the top of the project listing all of the functionality.

 ## Versions
 1 May 2024 version 0.360 released
 - Fixed all notebooks to ensure they all work with current version